-SAVE and BASIC'S SAVE and OPENIN
+SAVE and BASIC's SAVE and OPENIN.

 This facility will only do anything if there is space between the files.
 There will only be such space if a file has been deleted from between two others.
+Compacting a disc happens faster if you select mode 7 beforehand.

-Diagram 6 COMPACT
+Fig 6 COMPACT

-Warning

-This command may overwrite the contents of memory.
+Warning: This command may overwrite the contents of memory.
 If you have a program or data in memory that you want to keep, save it before you use this command.

-COPY<source dry> <dest. dry> <afsp>
+<dest. dry> <afsp>